smanowar/final-project/README.md

 The *accepted_answer_duration* column was originally classified into 3 categories: response in less than an hour, less than a day, greater than a day.

-This yeilded an accuracy of x:
+This yeilded an accuracy of 57%

 **insert image**